ajaiantilal/i7z/README.txt

 Version and Bug History:
+v git-93 (27/May/2013)
+	added full (lol) support for Ivy Bridge

 v svn-43 (27/May/2010)
-	moved some global variables into individual functions. removed a redundant line that was bieng printed GUI version should support upto 12 physical cores. can be easily edited for more cores.
+	moved some global variables into individual functions. removed a redundant line that was being printed GUI version should support upto 12 physical cores. can be easily edited for more cores.

 v svn-40 (27/May/2010)